 - Large bowl of ice water

-- Homemade or bottled Ponzu dipping sauce, a vinegary mixture of soy sauce and sudachi, a type of citron
+- Homemade or bottled Ponzu dipping sauce, a vinegary mixture of soy sauce and sudachi or yuzu, types of Japanese citron

 - 5 tbsps or more minced or chopped garlic

 - 5 tbsps or more minced scallion